realworldocaml/book/en/functors.md

 ### A trivial example

 We'll start by considering the simplest possible example: a functor for incrementing an integer.
 More precisely, we'll create a functor that takes a module containing a single integer variable `x`, and returns a new module with `x` incremented by one.
+This is in no way a useful example, but it's a useful way to walk through the basic mechanics of functors.

 ```ocaml
 # module type X_int = sig val x : int end;;